This post may contain affiliate links. Please read my affiliate policy for more information.

 Many therapists and counselors list “grief” as one of the issues they treat.
 However, this is a broad term and doesn’t necessarily apply to the specific grief of losing a spouse.
 Or the specific grief of kids who’ve lost a parent.

-You have nothing to lose and everything to gain by asking a potential therapist about his or her specific experience with grief and/or trauma.
+You have nothing to lose and everything to gain by asking questions for a potential therapist about his or her specific experience with grief and/or trauma.
 For example, ask how many similar clients she currently sees or has seen.
 Or ask if he participates in any continuing education in the grief/bereavement area.

 I took my son to see four different therapists who assured me they had experience treating grief-related issues.
 Know what?
 Only the fourth therapist was able to dig deep into my son’s grief problems and crack that shell that the others couldn’t.